Aylesworth Bowen Perry

-Aylesworth Bowen Perry, C.M.G.
-(August 21, 1860 – February 14, 1956) served as the sixth Commissioner of the Royal Canadian Mounted Police, from August 1, 1900, to March 31, 1923.
+Aylesworth Bowen Perry, CMG (August 21, 1860 – February 14, 1956) served as the sixth Commissioner of the Royal Canadian Mounted Police, from August 1, 1900, to March 31, 1923.

 Early life

 Aylesworth Perry was born at Violet, near Napanee, Ontario, on August 21, 1860.
 His father William Perry was a Justice of the Peace, deputy-reeve, and member of the Lennox and Addington County Council.
 William Perry operated a flour mill and sawmill on Mill Creek in Violet and approximately half of his acres was under cultivation.
 William Perry married Eleanor Fraser in 1848.
-Eleanor Fraser was the daughter of Isaac Fraser, a magistrate, a militia colonel, and a onetime member of the Legislative Council of Upper Canada.
+Eleanor Fraser was the daughter of Isaac Fraser, a magistrate, a militia colonel, and a onetime member of the Legislative Council.
 He attended high school in Napanee in 1876.
 He was educated as part of the first class at the Royal Military College of Canada in Kingston, Ontario, student #13, one of the "Old Eighteen."

 Since cadets received their numbers based on their standings in the entrance examinations, he was 13 of 18.
 At fifteen, he was one of the youngest students at RMC.
 He graduated at the top of his class receiving the Governor-General's gold and silver medals.
 He received a commission and was gazetted as a lieutenant in the Royal Engineers of the Imperial British Army.
 A serious accident prevented him from attending the convocation ceremonies.
 The Commandant of Royal Military College of Canada secured a six-month healing period before Perry reported to the Royal Engineers in England.